edwardcapriolo/hive_test/README.md

 Hive Test will work so long as you have Hadoop 0.20.X or  1.2.1 in your path, i.e. /usr/bin/hadoop.
 In this case, you'll want to deactivate the hadoop download.

     mvn --activate-profiles -download-hadoop test

-## Development - setting up the project
-When compiling the project, you may see an error regarding the jdo2-api:2.3-ec dependency.
-Check [this link](https://issues.apache.org/jira/browse/HIVE-4114) to fix it.